 I crossed several landmarks.
 Vasant Square Mall, ISIC Hospital, TERI University, and finally Ryan International School and then took a left turn along a small road.
-I gradually entered an area that seemed like a post apocalyptic wasteland with heaps of non-biodegradable garbage everywhere.
+I gradually entered an area that seemed like a post-apocalyptic wasteland with heaps of non-biodegradable garbage everywhere.
 There were a few dusty huts and roadside shops scattered on the barren land covered mostly with thorny shrubs.
 I went past the turning showed on the maps as I did not see a path.
 I came back to the point after a while and saw a very faint trail going into the shrubs and through those shrubs I saw the faint glimpse of some decaying structures that seemed to have suddenly conjured up.
 I followed the path and entered a series of eerie and dilapidated ruins, remnants of some older villages in this area.
-Just as I moved passed these ruins, a far better looking and better maintained monument emerged.
+Just as I moved past these ruins, a far better-looking and better-maintained monument emerged.

 I walked around the main structure gingerly and had a glimpse of the bright marble top through the walls and then finally I arrived at the front entrance of the tomb where a few locals had gathered for a chat.
 One of them was apparently the caretaker.

 Now, at this point, I realized that this monument is unique for many reasons.